Ongoing

 National shutdown

-Amidst protest in the country, Internet traffic in Iran dropped to near zero.
-Many local websites became unreachable as well, including the websites for main local news agencies.
+Starting from the 12th day of widespread protest in the country, Internet traffic in Iran dropped to near zero around 20:00 local time (16:30 UTC) on 8 January 2026.
+Many local websites became unreachable as well, including the websites of the main local news agencies.

 Flag of Iran Iran